OkelloSam21/Movve/README.md

- This is android up uses lazy layouts to display Images of movie shows.
+ This is android App uses lazy layouts to display Images of movie shows.

  ##